 That's why, when it's time to talk about the Bukele model, they bring out the heavy artillery: that it's authoritarian, that it doesn't work, that it's a disaster.
 But you know what?
 It's all smoke to cover up the obvious: the Bukele model works, and the data screams it.

-These people from Montevideo Portal and their progressive cousins go out of their way to defend the political caste, those who have been selling us colored mirrors for decades while insecurity eats us alive.
+These people from Montevideo Portal and their progressive cousins are desperate to defend the political caste, those who have been selling us colored mirrors for decades while insecurity eats us alive.
 Bukele, on the other hand, took El Salvador, which was a gang nest, and put it in order.
 How?
 With a firm hand, yes, but also with strategy.

 Since he started his territorial control plan in 2019, homicides have plummeted: from 38 per 100,000 inhabitants to 1.9 in 2024, one of the lowest rates in America.
 And what do the leftists say?
 That it's "undemocratic."
 Of course, because for them, democracy is letting gangs rule and citizens live in fear.